ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 When runing the code initially I was met with a confusing amount of various errors:

-- “Unknown field in spec.template.spec.containtrs”
+- “Unknown field in spec.template.spec.contaiters"
 - “error converting YAML to JSON: YAML: line blah blah blah”
 - “Mapping values not allowed in this context”